 Expat Repatriation Depression and Social Isolation

 For one thing, an expat often leaves behind family and friends and has to build a new support network from scratch.
-If you have close ties to people in your home country, it can be hard to suddenly be separated from them.
-A strong support network is a major resiliency factor—something that promotes good mental health.
-Making new friends can be tough any time someone moves to a new place, but it’s especially hard in a whole new country.
+If you have close ties to people in your home country, it can be hard to be separated from them suddenly.
+A strong support network is a major resiliency factor and something that promotes good mental health.
+Making new friends can be tough whenever someone moves to a new place, but it’s especially hard in a new country.

 Not Just Culture Shock